The Impact of Technology on Advertising and Social Media

 AbayomiTheGoddess

 Wow!
 This was definitely in-depth.
 I think you explained the reason for my uneasiness with technology and how it influences us.
-I appreciate you for this deep dive and look forward to discussing it further. - a year ago
+I appreciate you for this deep dive and look forward to discussing it further. - 2 years ago

 • T